jzhang369/CEG7420/lecture_notes_summer_2025/pcodes.md

 P-code offers a few unique advantages for reverse engineering and program analysis:
 + **Architecture Abstraction**: Provides a uniform representation across different CPU architectures.
 + **Explicit Side-Effects**: Clearly represents side-effects of assembly instructions that may not be immediately apparent.
 + **Built-In Data Flow**: Used for data-flow tracking, taint analysis, and symbolic execution.
-(Only supported by Refined pcodes though.)
+(Only supported by Refined p-codes though.)

 The following table illustrates how these features facilitate two critical program analysis strategies.